Construction equipment tends to play a number of roles in keeping a site running smoothly. Take the trench box, for example.

 This makes excavation environments safer to work in, and their simple assembly allows for quicker construction.
 Trench boxes can also protect workers from falling into excavations, with the addition of edge protection barriers and other safety equipment.

 Safety is the number one reason to use shoring equipment such as a trench box in excavations.
 Put simply, if you excavate a hole in the ground, the ground all around it becomes unstable and could collapse.

 That kind of load falling on construction workers can easily result in the injury and loss of life of those within the excavation.
 According to the Health and Safety Executive (HSE), there were 38 deaths in the construction industry in 2017-18, and 12 per cent of those were as a result of people being trapped by something collapsing.

-It's for very good reason that the HSE states in Regulation 22 of the CDM Regulations that ‘all practicable steps must be taken to prevent danger to any person, and to ensure that no excavation or part of an excavation collapses”.
+The HSE states in Regulation 22 of the CDM Regulations that “all practicable steps must be taken to prevent danger to any person, and to ensure that no excavation or part of an excavation collapses”.

 By making sure your trench is safe, you could also be saving yourself time.
-Some sites may batter or bench an excavation (which means create ‘steps’ out of the soil at the side or excavate the ground out on a gentle slope at each side so that the loose material isn’t vertically piled up).
+Some sites may batter or bench an excavation (which means creating ‘steps’ out of the soil at the side or excavating the ground out on a gentle slope at each side so that the loose material isn’t vertically piled up).

 For example, Drag Boxes can be used in cohesive ground to allow quick installation of pipes and other underground services.
-Or, Rolling Strut Boxes have panels that can move vertically independently from each other and have a maximum internal width of 6.7 metres and can be used as an alternative to trench sheets and hydraulic frames.
+Or, Rolling Strut Boxes, which have panels that can move vertically independently from each other and have a maximum internal width of 6.7 metres and can be used as an alternative to trench sheets and hydraulic frames.